Orange William: History

 At first, it was believed that the extreme rearward location of the launcher vehicle meant it did not have to be armoured.
 The original vehicle selected for the role was the 5-ton FV420 tracked carrier.
 This proved too fragile for the field and a new vehicle based on the FV421 tracked carrier replaced it, creating the FV426.
 This was armoured with 12 mm steel plate to withstand 0.5 in (12.7 mm) heavy machine gun fire and artillery bursts within 20 ft and added nuclear and chemical weapon defences.
 Two prototypes were scheduled for delivery in May 1960.

 In testing, it was found that the IR guidance signals were blocked by rain, fog or snow, and could be confused by sunlight shining through the rocket exhaust which caused it to scintillate like the command signals.
 A 25 GHz radio link was proposed to replace the IR system, but never proceeded with as the project "ran into the sand."
 The complexity of the system and the ongoing problems with the command link led to its September 1959 cancellation after spending an estimated £5,000,000.
 By this time, the 120 mm Royal Ordnance L11 gun on the Chieftain appeared to solve the problem of dealing with new Soviet armour while being less expensive and more effective.
 As was noted by Christopher Soames in parliamentary debate on 9 March 1960:

 There were two reasons which led us to cancel Orange William.
 The first is that, as its development proceeded, it became clear that if it was to meet the Staff requirement it would have to be of such an order of complexity as to make it unsuitable as a front-line weapon.
 The second factor is that as the development of the new main battle tank and its gun proceeded it became clear that it would be able to deal with any tank which, so far as we can see ahead, it is likely to have to meet.

 Purchases of Malkara proceeded as it was small and light enough to be transported by air, in contrast to anti-tank guns, the previous long-range weapon.
 It entered service in 1958 on the Humber Hornet.
 Fairey was handed the production contract for Malkara in the UK as well as sales efforts in Europe, although no further sales were won.
-The British Army remained interested in a long-range heavyweight missile, and started the Quickfire and Swingfire projects soon after, the later of which entered service in 1966.
+The British Army remained interested in a long-range heavyweight missile, and started the Quickfire and Swingfire projects soon after, the latter of which entered service in 1966.